ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 At this point, you are ready to use EDM classification with your Microsoft cloud services.
 For example, you can [set up a DLP policy using EDM classification](#to-create-a-new-dlp-policy-with-edm).

+### Refreshing your sensitive information database

+You can refresh your sensitive information database daily or weekly.
+When your .csv file is refreshed, use the EDM Upload Tool to re-index the sensitive data and then re-upload the indexed data.
+To get help with this, see [Index and upload the sensitive data](#index-and-upload-the-sensitive-data) (in this article).

 ### Use Task Scheduler to save time

 We recommend setting up a regular schedule and process for updating the .csv file, and using [Task Scheduler](https://docs.microsoft.com/windows/desktop/TaskSchd/task-scheduler-start-page) to automate the steps of indexing sensitive data and uploading the indexed data.